PascalSenn/composite-schemas-spec/spec/Appendix A -- Field Selection.md

 **Formal Specification**

 - For each Selected Object Field {field} in the document:
-  - Let {fieldName} be the Name of {field}.
+  - Let {fieldName} be the name of {field}.
   - Let {fieldDefinition} be the field definition provided by the parent selected object type named {fieldName}.
   - {fieldDefinition} must exist.

 **Explanatory Text**

-Every field provided in an selected object value must be defined in the set of possible fields of that input object's expected type.
+Every field provided in a selected object value must be defined in the set of possible fields of that input object's expected type.

 For example, the following is valid: